S-mishina/flexiblemockserver/README.md

 For use cases where you just want to check the operation of ServiceMesh, please click here.

-* lsuter build and pure mockserver install
+* Clsuter build and pure mockserver install
   * [Usage README](./sample_manifest/README.md)
     * Please click here to see the install for clusters.
 Click here to use Open Telemetry